UOA-MEDSCI-736/kdea020-metabolomics/README.md

 ## Using NoRAND
 -------------

-NoRAND includes a set of example data (in the folder example data/)
+NoRAND includes a set of example data (in the folder /example data/) to illustrate the ideal use of the program.
+NoRAND will give you a choice about using this data when you run it.

-comparison of raw data files and R's processsing... also, graphs! example output!

 ### NoRAND's file format expectations